juju/docs/src/en/users-models.md

 ```bash
 juju grant --acl=write jim controller
 ```

+!!!
+Note: Each user has control over naming the models they own.
+This means it is possible for two users, `jane` and `claire`, to each have a model with the same name, `foo`.
+This could cause difficulty when `claire` needs to access `jane`'s model.
+Because of this, it is possible to refer to models using `<owner>/<model>` in place of just the model name.
+For example, `claire` can get the status of the model using `juju status -m jane/foo`.

 To revoke write access from user 'jim' for model 'controller' (leaving the user with read-only access):